Ryetoe/Ryetoe/README.md

 ### 💼 Career Goals:
 As I approach my final college years, I aim to deepen my skills by exploring new development tools, programming languages, and personal projects.
 I'm eager to apply my growing skill set in a software engineering or game development internship.
 I'm always open to learning and excited about the possibilities the future holds in the tech and gaming industries.
+Currently looking for a Summer 2025 software engineering internship

-### 🚧 Current projects:
+### 🚧 Current projects / Currently learning:
 -  FridgeStocker - keeps track of what is in my fridge and gives recipes for the ingredients inside
 -  A personal production app - that keeps me focused and on task as I do schoolwork
+-  Deepening my understanding of GO and its uses

 ### 🏗️ Past projects:
-- Worked on a Discord Bot with friends and experimented with the Discord api to add fun features such as a currency system
+- Worked on a Discord Bot with friends and experimented with the Discord API to add fun features such as a currency system
-- Worked in the game development team for the fall 2023 semester in the ISU Game dev club
+- Worked in the game development team for the fall 2023 semester in the ISU Game Dev club
 - Additionally, I’ve worked on mods for games like Project Zomboid and Civilization 6

+## 📫 How to reach me:
+- jluceds880@gmail.com
 <!--
 **Ryetoe/Ryetoe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.